Boardwalk on the W

 • Crossing the outlet of Skottsberg lake would require construction of a new bridge

 CONAF wanted to proceed, and ConservationVIP agreed to help.
-We first repaired the original trail route, to keep hikers from damaging that area while the new trail was built.
-Then we constructed the new trail in 2017 – 2019 and constructed Skottsberg Bridge in 2018 – 2019.
+We first repaired the original trail route.
+That repair reduced further damage from hikers while the new trail was built.

-While we were progressing on the trail and the bridge, we set about confirming the best route across the meadow, designing the boardwalk and estimating the cost.
-CONAF agreed to provide support for the project, including the critical and expensive delivery of materials “the final leg of the trip” via helicopter to the site.
-Still, we concluded that buying the materials and having them delivered to the park would cost approximately $30,000, so securing funding for the Boardwalk was a major issue.
-We are very grateful to REI Adventures which agreed to adopt the project and funded a $30,000 grant through the Adventure Travel Conservation Fund.
+CONAF agreed to provide support for the project, including the critical and expensive delivery of materials to the site via helicopter.
+Still, we concluded that the cost of buying the materials and delivering them to the park would be approximately $30,000.
+As a result, securing funding for the Boardwalk was a major issue.
+We are very grateful to the Adventure Travel Conservation Fund which approved a $30,000 grant for the project.

 Discover alternative ways to